oroinc/documentation/user_guide/activities/calls/activities_calls_actions.rst

    |

-4. Continue as described in steps 5–6 of the :ref:`Add Comment to a Call from the Call View Page <doc-activities-calls-actions-comment-grid>` action description.
+4. Continue as described in steps 5–6 of the :ref:`Add Comment to a Call from the Call View Page <doc-activities-calls-actions-comment-viewpage>` action description.

 You will see your comment in the **Comments** section of the call log details.